-^aThe reference category (i.e., the one described by the intercept) is Type II patterns where the two features are in different segments and belong to different genera.
-Other levels of Type were dummy-coded; e.g., for a participant in the Type IV condition, the variable I was 0 and IV was 1.
-A Type II pattern for which $Both\ Same\ Genus=1$ relates two instances of the same feature genus, e.g., two height features, two voicing features, etc. A Type II pattern for which $Both\ Same\ Segment=1$ is one in which both features occur in the same segmental position of the stimulus word.
+Notes.
+The reference category is the unsupervised basic Type II.
+Other levels of Type were dummy-coded; for example, for a participant in the Type IV condition, the variable I was 0 and IV was 1.
+A Type II pattern for which Both Same Genus = 1 relates two instances of the same feature genus, for example, two height features, two voicing features, etc. A Type II pattern for which Both Same Segment = 1 is one in which both features occur in the same segmental position of the stimulus word.